BoonVed/open-area/README.md

 # OPEN-AREA
-This repository is open for all people.
+This repository contain notes.
+It's content is free to use.